-You are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.
+With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 Happy to have you along for the ride each and every day.

-Telephone numbers 800-282-2882 and the email address L Rushbo at EIB net.com.
+Telephone numbers 800-282-2882 and the email address lrushbow at EIBnet.com.

 This was the story going around.

-He was a never Trumper.
+He was a never-Trumper.

 And I heard from a lot of people that this is actually not what happened.

-There are other reasons why Tim Hulskamp lost, and it it looks like the primary reason is that he was one of the early critics of John Boehner.
+And it looks like the primary reason is that he was one of the early critics of John Boehner.

-But one of the things that uh set him apart early on was his willingness to take on the Republican leadership.
+But one of the things that set him apart early on was his willingness to take on the Republican leadership.

-And his district is number one, and it's it's a highly reputed, very important district in uh in Kansas.
+And it's a highly reputed, very important district in Kansas.

 His constituents are very conservative.

-Obama only won 28% of the vote there in uh in 2012.
+Obama only won 28% of the vote there in 2012.

 And in National Review, they have a theory, an explanation of why he lost.

-First they took him off the committee, and then the establishment funded his primary opponent and made it look like the whole campaign was over Hulskamp being a never Trumper.
+First, they took him off the committee, and then the establishment funded his primary opponent and made it look like the whole campaign was over Hulskamp being a never-Trumper.

-He was pro-cruz.
+He was pro-Cruz.

 The district in Kansas that we're talking about, which is known as the Big First, is by reputation one of America's premier farming districts.

-Much like auto workers are dependent on the automobile business and they need it thriving.
+They're dependent on the agriculture industry, much like auto workers are dependent on the automobile business and they need it thriving.

 Same thing here with the residents of this district.